cvs0/NodeAuth-plus/README.md

 ## Features

-- User authentication with Passport.js and bcrypt for password hashing.
+- User authentication with Passport.js and bcrypt for password hashing / salting.
 - Rate limiting to prevent abuse of the API.
 - Implementation of essential security headers to protect against common web vulnerabilities.
 - Easily customizable styles for a login and dashboard page.
 - Frequently updated to fix bugs / vulnerabilities that arise.
+- IP Blacklist system.
+- Lengthy configuration.

 ## Prerequisites